-A final, fantastic Geekquality cross-posting written by Moxie Munroe.
+A final, sildenafil fantastic Geekquality cross-posting written by Moxie Munroe.
 Thanks again to everyone over at our cherished sister blog for their thoughtful contributions and ongoing inspiration.
 We love you!
-Keep up the empowering, nourishing work. ~Mer
+Keep up the empowering, patient nourishing work. ~Mer

-It’s a widely accepted idea that music, like fashion, social movements, and menstruation, runs in cycles.
+It’s a widely accepted idea that music, health like fashion, social movements, and menstruation, runs in cycles.
 Sometimes this theory runs less true than others, but right now I think it’s pretty applicable.
 Because right now, in the year of our Lord 2012, three things are making a huge media comeback: feminism, babydoll dresses, and female [presenting] emcees.
 This is important on several different levels, one being that the rise of the female emcee in 2012, and the performance styles they’ve adopted, gives us the chance to have some real conversations about race, class, and presentation in the role of third wave feminism.

 You might say, “But Moxie, this is a blog for geeks by geeks!
 What does this have to do with my geek culture?”
 And I might answer, “Well, you beautiful newborn baby, geek culture is fringe culture, just like this is fringe culture.
 Music geeks are geeks too, and music geeks encompass a wider berth than just Flaming Lips fans, so get over it – hip-hop geeks need some shine too, and the issues we’re dealing with here are the same issues we deal with when we talk about representation of women of color in media in general, including comics, so double get over it, zip your lips and listen up, sporty.”
 And you might say, “Moxie, that’s mean!”
 And I might say “I don’t care!”
 So let’s continue.